Look forward to seeing people again.

 • Normalize high energy

-Light Game Rules
+Rules

-1. Host reads the top Socratic question.
+2. At the gathering, Host reads the top Socratic question.

 6. Repeat for the agreed number of questions.

-The middle "catalyst" question and optional bottom activity on each card provide real ways for anyone to make progress on important journeys.
+The middle "catalyst" question and optional bottom activity on each Leadership Edition card provide real ways to matter more at work and home.
+And even make workplaces a bit more like Ted Lasso's (or John Wooden's).

 • Normalize making progress on the journeys that matter